OCA/l10n-switzerland/l10n_ch_import_winbiz/README.rst

 Module name
 ===========

-This module add the ability to import salary XML file from Winbiz software (www.winbiz.ch)
+This module adds the ability to import salary XML file from Winbiz software (www.winbiz.ch)

 Configuration
 =============